-In 2019 and 2020, processes established in the local Actuarial Function Policy and Actuarial Function Guideline were further documented, in line with internal documentation standards.
+The Actuarial Function processes established in the local Actuarial Function Policy and Actuarial Function Guideline are documented, in line with internal documentation standards.

 B.7 Outsourcing

 ERGO Insurance NV/SA has the objective to ensure that any outsourcing arrangement is properly managed and controlled.
 This means that all risks related to outsourcing, the outsourcing party and the offered services of the outsourced party need to be known, followed up and assessed on a regular basis.
 In this context, the Outsourcing Policy refers to the organisational requirements and processes in place to actively manage all outsourcing arrangements.